torsor-io/yaw/README.md

    topologies, gate sets and hardware
 2. **Fault-tolerance friction**: Error correction happens "around" programs rather than within
-3. **Missing abstraction layer**: Classical computing has Boolean algebra, quantum computing has what?
+3. **Missing abstraction layer**: Classical computing has Boolean algebra, quantum computing has... more circuits

 `yaw` provides the missing layer analogous to Boolean algebra, making quantum programs:
 1. **Hardware-agnostic**: Operators can be approximately compiled to